allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 tends to be 10 times faster than standard HTTP handler in synthetic tests.
 During our tests it turned out it’s only 1.5 times faster, but still it’s better!

-fasthttp achieves it’s performance by reducing work that is done by HTTP Go package.
+fasthttp achieves its performance by reducing work that is done by HTTP Go package.
 For example:

-* it limits request lifetime to time when it’s actually handled
+* it limits request lifetime to the time when it’s actually handled
 * headers are lazily parsed (we really don’t need headers)

 Unfortunately, fasthttp is not a real replacement for standard http.
+It doesn’t support routing or HTTP/2 and claim that could not support all HTTP edge cases.
-It’s good for small projects with simple API. we would stick to default HTTP for normal (non hyper performance) projects.
+It’s good for small projects with simple API, so we would stick to default HTTP for normal (non hyper performance) projects.

-![fasthttp vs nethttp](/img/articles/2016-02-26-fast-cache-service-in-go-lang/fasthttp-vs-nethttp.png "fasthttp vs nethttp") Because it doesn’t support routing or HTTP/2 and claim that could not support all HTTP edge cases.
+![fasthttp vs nethttp](/img/articles/2016-02-26-fast-cache-service-in-go-lang/fasthttp-vs-nethttp.png "fasthttp vs nethttp")

 ## JSON deserialization

 While profiling our application, we found that the program spent a huge amount of time on JSON deserialization.
 Memory profiler also reported that a huge amount of data was processed by `json.Marshal`.
 It didn’t surprise us.
 With 10k rps, 350 bytes per request could be a significant payload for any application.
-Nevertheless our goal was speed, so we investigated it.
+Nevertheless, our goal was speed, so we investigated it.

 We heard that Go JSON serializer wasn’t as fast as in other languages.
-Most benchmarks were done in 2013 so before 1.3 version.
+Most benchmarks were done in 2013, so before 1.3 version.
-When we saw [issue-5683](https://github.com/golang/go/issues/5683) claiming Go was 3 times slower than Python and [mailing list]( https://groups.google.com/forum/#!topic/golang-nuts/zCBUEB_MfVs) saying it was 5 times slower, we started searching for a better solution.
+When we saw [issue-5683](https://github.com/golang/go/issues/5683) claiming Go was 3 times slower than Python and [mailing list]( https://groups.google.com/forum/#!topic/golang-nuts/zCBUEB_MfVs) saying it was 5 times slower than Python (simplejson)[https://pypi.python.org/pypi/simplejson/], we started searching for a better solution.

-Definitely JSON over HTTP is not the best choice if you need speed.
+JSON over HTTP is definitely not the best choice if you need speed.
 Unfortunately, all our services talk with each other in JSON, so incorporating a new protocol was out of scope for this task (but we are considering using [avro](https://avro.apache.org/), as we did for [Kafka]( http://allegro.tech/2015/08/spark-kafka-integration.html)).
 We decided to stick with JSON.
 A quick search provided us with a solution called [ffjson](https://github.com/pquerna/ffjson).